arkency/posts/posts/2024-06-13-how-to-add-index-to-big-table-of-your-rails-app.md

 <!-- more -->

 ## State of the DB engines
-While most modern database engines create indexes in an asynchronous, non–blocking manner, it’s good to get familiar with all the exceptions from this rule.
+While most modern database engines can create indexes in an asynchronous, non–blocking manner, it’s good to get familiar with all the exceptions from this rule.
 I highly recommend reading the documentation of [PostgreSQL](https://www.postgresql.org/docs/current/sql-createindex.html#SQL-CREATEINDEX-CONCURRENTLY), [MySQL](https://dev.mysql.com/doc/refman/8.4/en/innodb-online-ddl-operations.html#online-ddl-index-operations).
 I’m not sure about SQLite here as the documentation doesn’t clearly state that.
 However, my [quick chit–chat with LLM](https://chatgpt.com/share/248e939b-0fa4-49ad-a691-8535bab7dd08) may give you some insights.

 ## What’s the problem then?
 As you already know `CREATE INDEX` statement will be handled asynchronously by the database if appropriate algorithm is used.
 This means that no reads, writes and update will be blocked.